-10. A copy of a surety bond or letter of credit in an amount equal to 25 percent of the scholarship funds anticipated for each school year or \$100,000, whichever is greater.
+10. A copy of a surety bond or letter of credit in an amount equal to 25 percent of the scholarship funds anticipated for each school year or \$100,000, whichever is greater, specifying that any claim against the bond or letter of credit may be made only by an eligible nonprofit scholarship-funding organization to provide scholarships to and on behalf of students who would have had scholarships funded but for the diversion of funds giving rise to the claim against the bond or letter of credit.

-(b) In addition to the information required by subparagraphs (a)1.-9., an application for renewal must include:
+$^{2}$ (b) In addition to the information required by subparagraphs (a)1.-9., an application for renewal must include:

 1. A surety bond or letter of credit equal to the amount of undisbursed donations held by the organization based on the annual report submitted pursuant to paragraph (6)(m).
-The amount of the surety bond or letter of credit must be at least \$100,000, but not more than \$25 million.
+The amount of the surety bond or letter of credit must be at least \$100,000, but not more than \$25 million, specifying that any claim against the bond or letter of credit may be made only by an eligible nonprofit scholarship-funding organization to provide scholarships to and on behalf of students who would have had scholarships funded but for the diversion of funds giving rise to the claim against the bond or letter of credit.